pcafrica/advanced_programming_2025-2026/lectures/07/07-c++_stl2_move.md

 a = foo(); // A move assignment is called.
 ```

-We can say that a class implements move semantics when the move operators are defined, even if they are automatically by the compiler.
+We can say that a class implements move semantics when the move operators are defined, even if they are synthesized automatically by the compiler.

 ---